lutris/lutris/README.rst

     lutris lutris:quake

-This will install the game if it is not already installed; otherwise it will launch the game (unless the ``--reinstall`` flag is passed).
+This will install the game if it is not already installed, otherwise it will launch the game.
+The game will always be installed if the ``--reinstall`` flag is passed.

 Planned features
 ================

-Lutris is far from complete, and some of the more interesting features have yet to be implemented.
+Lutris is far from complete, and some features have yet to be implemented.

 Here's what to expect from future versions of Lutris:

 * GOG and Humble Bundle integration
 * TOSEC database integration
-* Management of personal game data, i.e. syncing games across devices using private cloud storage
+* Management of personal game data (i.e. syncing games across devices using private cloud storage)
-* Save syncing
 * Community features (friends list, chat, multiplayer game scheduling, etc.)
 * Controller configuration GUI (with xboxdrv support)